google/fonts/ofl/yatraone/upstream_info.md

 ## Build Configuration (Override)

-An override `config.yaml` has been created in the google/fonts family directory, referencing `YatraOne_0.ufo` from `cathschmidt/yatra-one`.
+An override `config.yaml` has been created in the google/fonts family directory, referencing the UFO source from `cathschmidt/yatra-one`.
 This is a best-effort starting point for reproducible builds — the shipped binary was likely built with different tool versions and may not match exactly.

+## fontc_crater Build Fix (2026-05-21)

+**Model**: Claude Opus 4.7

+### Initial state
+The override `config.yaml` listed `sources: [YatraOne_0.ufo]`. fontc_crater failed with `missing source 'YatraOne_0.ufo'`.

+### Investigation
+At the recorded commit `b991e49` a UFO source does exist, at `source/masters/YatraOne_0.ufo` — correcting the "no `.ufo` sources are present" note in the original investigation above.
+The UFO is nested under `source/masters/` alongside `YatraOne.vfb`.
+The `_0.ufo` suffix is the literal master filename used by the Indian Type Foundry build setup, not a stale rename.
+The override config path was missing the `source/masters/` directory prefix.
+The recorded commit is correct.

+### Actions taken
+The override `config.yaml` source path was corrected from `YatraOne_0.ufo` to `source/masters/YatraOne_0.ufo`.

+### Final state
+The override `config.yaml` references `source/masters/YatraOne_0.ufo`, which exists at the recorded commit `b991e49`.